One-step replica symmetry breaking of random regular NAE-SAT I: Introduction

-In what follows, we briefly discuss the principles underlying the condensation predictions which are helpful to understand the main theorem.
+\item[\textnormal{(c)}] There are at least $\exp(n\textnormal{\textsf{f}}_{1\textnormal{\textsf{rsb}}}(\alpha) -c^\star\log n -C^\prime)$ many solutions in each of $\CC_1,\ldots,\CC_{M}$, the $M$ largest clusters. \end{enumerate} \end{thm} \begin{remark} Throughout the paper, we allow for the constant $k_0$ to be adjusted.
+In particular we take $k_0$ to be a large absolute constant, so that the results of \cite{dss16} and \cite{ssz22} hold.
+Moreover, it was shown in \cite[Proposition 1.4]{ssz22} that $(\alpha_{\textsf{cond}}, \alpha_{\textsf{sat}})$ is a subset of $[\alpha_{\textsf{lbd}}, \alpha_{\textsf{ubd}}]$, where $\alpha_{\textsf{lbd}}\equiv (2^{k-1}-2)\log 2$ and $\alpha_{\textsf{ubd}}\equiv 2^{k-1}\log 2$, so we will restrict our attention to $\alpha \in (\alpha_{\textsf{cond}}, \alpha_{\textsf{sat}})\subset [\alpha_{\textsf{lbd}}, \alpha_{\textsf{ubd}}]$. \end{remark} \begin{remark} In the companion paper \cite{nss2}, we show that $(b)$ and $(c)$ of Theorem \ref{thm1} actually holds with probability close to $1$. \end{remark} \begin{remark} Although our definition of a cluster in Theorem \ref{thm1} is a connected component of the solution space, our proof shows that Theorem \ref{thm1} also holds for a slightly different definition of clusters, where we merge the connected components if they differ in a small, say $\log n$, number of variables.
+This follows from the control of the number of the pairs of clusters in the so-called \textit{near-identical regime} (see Lemma \ref{lem:identical regime decay estim}). \end{remark} In what follows, we briefly discuss the principles underlying the condensation predictions which are helpful to understand the main theorem.
 As shown in Figure \ref{fig:pt}, the solution space of the random regular $k$-\textsc{nae-sat} is predicted to be \textit{clustered} into exponentially many clusters with each of them occupying an exponentially small mass when $\alpha \in (\alpha_{\textsf{clust}},\alpha_{\textsf{cond}})$.
 As $\alpha$ gets larger than $\alpha_{\textsf{cond}}(>\alpha_{\textsf{clust}})$ (the \textit{condensation regime}), the solution space becomes \textit{condensed}, which causes the failure of the first moment analysis as seen in~\eqref{eq:intro:freeEformula}.
 When $\alpha\in(\alpha_{\textsf{cond}},\alpha_{\textsf{sat}})$, the number of clusters that contribute the most to $\E Z$ is exponentially small in $n$, meaning that those clusters are no longer present in a typical instance of the r\textsc{csp}.
 Thus, the leading order of $Z$ is given by the largest clusters that can typically exist (which are thus smaller than the main contributors to $\E Z$), and the number of such clusters is believed to be bounded.
 Moreover, it is expected that the sizes of those clusters are comparable to the { {1}}\textsc{rsb} free energy.